Adnane-ElBouhali/Optimization-Numerical-Analysis/README.md

 # Optimization and Numerical Analysis

-This repository contains practical works completed as part of the MDI210 "Optimisation et analyse numérique" course at Télécom Paris.
+This repository contains practical works completed as part of the "MDI210: Optimisation et analyse numérique" course at Télécom Paris.

 ## Course Overview